 Description of the conditions to achieve the Target data rate

 Due to the high attenuation caused by diffraction a line-of-sight condition is required.
-In addition to the high free-space loss the atmpspheric attenuation [9] becomes important.
+In addition to the high free-space loss the atmospheric attenuation [9] becomes important.
 The attenuation of electromagnetic waves in the atmosphere occurs due to interactions and resonances with the molecules of the atmosphere[9,10].
 Especially the water vapour has an important influence on THz-waves.
 The specific attenuation can be calculated with the ITU-R [11] and am [12] models.
 However, fog and especially rain can lead to a scattering of the THz-waves at the water droplets, which reduces the power at the receiver [13,14].
 In most cases the atmospheric attenuation adds to the attenuation of either the fog or the rain, but not both together.
 If it is assumed that the maximum allowed attenuation for a given application amounts to 100 dB/km, 5 different transmission windows can be allocated in the frequency range between 300 and 900 GHz.
 The center frequencies and bandwidths of these transmission windows are given in Table 7.1 [9,10].